 The polis of the Kingdom of heaven or God was not so much a place as a status of the people.
-That freedom and liberty which Christ, Moses, and Abraham preached was not totally foreign to people in the world.
-But modern society may lack understanding of how it has declined into being a subject citizenry, subject to administrative courts.
+That freedom and liberty which Christ, Moses, and Abraham preached was not totally foreign to people in the world, but a thorough understanding of how it was maintained is not clear after many years of the same decline into being a subject citizenry.

-In Ephesians 2:12 we see: "That at that time ye were without Christ, being aliens from the commonwealth [politeia=freedom] of Israel, and strangers from the covenants of promise, having no hope, and without God in the world:"
+In Ephesians 2:12 we see:

+"That at that time ye were without Christ, being aliens from the commonwealth [politeia=freedom] of Israel, and strangers from the covenants of promise, having no hope, and without God in the world:"

-To understand these words like polis and politeia we need to look at some of the opinions of the Greeks as to what citizenship in a free society was.
+To understand these words like polis and politeia we need to look at some of the opinions of the Greeks as to what citizenship in a free society really consisted.
 Like early Israel, the citizens gathered in common ways of charity and mutual concern, but not under social compacts or centralized governments of power which could exercise authority over contributions and participation.
 They instead gathered under the perfect law of liberty as equals who managed the affairs of government with the common purpose of maintaining individual liberty and freedom for all.
 Their individual freedom was their commonwealth.

-The word Polis meant "... the State, that is an agency which monopolizes the use of violence, as an instrument by which sovereignty is constituted.
+Polis "... the State, that is an agency which monopolizes the use of violence, as an instrument by which sovereignty is constituted.
 Yet, the polis was not a State but rather what the anthropologists call a stateless community.
 The latter is characterized by the absence of 'government', that is of an agency which has separated itself from the rest of social life and which monopolizes the use of violence.
 In stateless societies the ability to use force is more or less evenly distributed among armed or potentially armed members of the community.
-Being stateless, then, in what sense can we say that the polis was sovereign?"
+Being stateless, then, in what sense can we say that the polis was sovereign?
+On the practical level the Greek polis had a very limited ability to control and direct legislation.
+The decentralized nature of Greek society and the absence of coercive apparatuses meant that the laws had to be identical with the customs of the community, or else those decisions had to be shared by a wide consensus..."